StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3/4 is also (DrWatson & Pkg) project based and uses Pluto notebooks, I have converted the book `listings` in the first 5 chapters to Pluto Notebooks in a new repository in StatisticalRethinkingJulia, i.e. [StatisticsWithJuliaPlutoNotebooks](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl).

-After chapter 4, `Statistics with Julia` follows the frequentionist approach while `Statistical Rethinking` opts for the Bayesian approach.
+After chapter 4, `Statistics with Julia` follows the frequentist approach while `Statistical Rethinking` opts for the Bayesian approach.
 Most of the material in chapters 5 and 6 of `Statistics with Julia` is therefore also covered using a more Bayesian perspective in the early chapters of the notebook projects [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl).

 ## Versions